Why Am I Like This And Feeling Different

 Feeling out of sync

-Despite appearances, you may find it comforting to know that you are far from alone in feeling like you're different from everyone else.
-In fact, being different is quite common, and uniqueness (of many varieties) is more the norm than the exception.
-Many people ask themselves, "Why am I like this?" for a variety of reasons.
+Despite how comfortable other people may seem, you may find it relieving to know that you are far from alone in interpreting that you're different from everyone else.
+In fact, perceiving yourself as different is quite common.
+Many people may ask themselves, "Why am I like this?" for a variety of reasons.

 One reason may be mental health conditions.
-If you have a mental illness, of any severity, the feelings of being "out of sync" with the world around you can at times feel even more pronounced.
-Below is an explanation of how you might experience this feeling as a result of specific mental illnesses.
-(This is not an exhaustive list of mental illnesses, nor is it a given that you have any of the ones listed below.)
+If you have a mental illness, of any severity, the perceptions of being "out of sync" with the world around you can at times seem even more pronounced.
+Below is an explanation of how you might experience these interpretations and feelings as a result of specific mental illnesses.
+(This is not an exhaustive list of mental illnesses, nor is it meant to imply that you have any of the conditions listed below.)

 • Major depressive disorder.
-According to the Diagnostic and Statistical Manual of Mental Disorders 5 (DSM-5), major depressive disorder is characterized by a number of symptoms that last for two or more weeks, including depressed mood, sleep disturbance, tiredness, and impaired concentration.
-With major depressive disorder, you may find it difficult to feel interested in activities, even when your well-meaning friends and family try to encourage you.
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-V), major depressive disorder is characterized by a number of symptoms that last for two or more weeks, including depressed mood, sleep disturbance, tiredness, and impaired concentration.
+With major depressive disorder, you may find it difficult to have interest in activities, even when your well-meaning friends and family try to encourage you.

 • Obsessive-compulsive disorder.
-Do you often feel the need to repeat certain behaviors in a way that interferes with your daily routine?
-Some people who experience this have obsessive-compulsive disorder (OCD).
-OCD may manifest as a need to repeatedly check something, such as checking that you've turned out all the lights in your apartment.
+Do you often notice the need to repeat certain behaviors in a way that interferes with your daily routine?
+Some people who experience this urge have obsessive-compulsive disorder (OCD).
+OCD may manifest as a need to repeatedly check something, such as making sure that you've turned out all the lights in your apartment.

-If these behaviors sound familiar to you, you can take comfort in knowing that these feelings are common.
+If these behaviors sound familiar to you, you can take comfort in knowing that these experiences can be common.

 Statistics show that one in five Americans experiences some form of mental illness every year.
-One in 25 of them experiences a mental illness to such a degree that it dramatically limits their day-to-day functioning.
+One in 25 experience a mental illness to such a degree that it dramatically limits their day-to-day functioning.

 Regardless of whether you experience anxiety, depression, or some other illness, there is help available through online therapy.
 In fact, research shows that online therapy can help with both depression and social anxiety.